 So, the main task of a seller is to follow the 3 main steps:

 The same formula works when you sell a digital product, these steps are aimed to make a customer get interested in processing the order and buying this product right from your inventory.

-When a customer tries the product before purchasing (fits it on, holds it in their hands), it helps building trust between a buyer and a seller as well as creates an absolute transparency for a customer.
+When a customer tries the product before purchasing (fits it on, holds it in their hands), it helps to build trust between a buyer and a seller as well as creates absolute transparency for a customer.
 So both a seller and a buyer build their relationships based on safeness, and this is a component of success.
 A customer feels full control over a purchase process and a seller can make sure their product meets major customer needs.

 So let’s see how it works with WP products.